makyo/florilegium.ink/content/the-margin-of-the-terrifying.md

 Even as we worked for weeks and months together after that, even as we pried carefully at those fluttering edges, ran that fraying me beneath the rushing waters, I worried still that I took up too much space.
 We inch by inch slid me apart into two, into three and four, and my worries increased twice, three times and four, that I was taking up multiples of me worth of space in eir life.

 I slid from myself into Slow Hours and Beholden — the feeler and the mover.
 And then before long, Hold My Name — the self-actualizer — sheered away, and after her came Motes — the small.
 Rye — the writer.
 What Right Have I — the believer.
+And some time later, Dry Grass — the mother — and True Name — the leader — slid carefully into being.

 And even so, even as I strove towards what felt like a more fulfilling future, a more complete identity, my worries at times were founded.
 After all, the worries that others had for me, their connections, were impacted by this, were they not?
 Dave worried that I was disappearing into the work, disappearing into some other dynamic inaccessible to him.
 Robin worried that I was too anxious — and what a lovely route to expand anxiety! — about the effects of expanded identities on my relationships with others.